Dmitry Golitsyn: Biography

 Golitsyn fought bravely during the Napoleonic Wars.
 In 1805, during the War of the Third Coalition, his regiment started the campaign in the corps of Count Bennigsen in Silesia.
 In December 1806 he led the 4th division at the Battle of Golymin.
 This victory and success of Bennigsen at the Battle of Pułtusk stopped the French forces.
 After that, Golitsyn commanded the cavalry of the left wing.
 His forces took part in all major actions – at Eylau, Heilsberg and Friedland.
 For this campaign he received numerous Russian and foreign awards: the Order of St. George 3rd class (on 21 January 1807), the Order of St. Vladimir 2nd class, the Prussian Order of the Red Eagle (on 18 May 1807), the Order of the Black Eagle (on 25 June 1807), and a gold sword with diamonds with the inscription For Bravery.

-After a brief participation in the Finnish War - proposing entering Sweden over the frozen Bothnian Gulf - Golitsyn resigned his commission on 18 April 1809 and travelled in Germany.
+After a brief participation in the Finnish War—proposing entering Sweden over the frozen Bothnian Gulf—Golitsyn resigned his commission on 18 April 1809 and travelled to Germany.
 He listened to lectures at different universities.
-Upon returning to Russia he lived on his Viaziomy Manor near Moscow.
-Dmitry spoke French most of the time, his knowledge of the Russian language was limited.
+Upon returning to Russia, he lived on his Viaziomy Manor near Moscow.
+Dmitry spoke French most of the time; his knowledge of the Russian language was limited.

 On 31 August 1812 (New Style) he entered military service again.
+During the Fire of Moscow he offered 30,000 roubles to conduct him to the Russian army.
 Kutuzov entrusted him with leading the cavalry of the 2nd Western Army and the 1st and 2nd Cuirassier Divisions that were not assigned to any cavalry corps, at which he excelled at Battle of Tarutino, Vyazma, and Krasny.
+On 17 November, on Kutuzov's orders, he attacked the French near Krasny and inflicted heavy damage on them.
 In 1814 he was promoted to the rank of full General of the Cavalry.

 He governed Moscow as military Governor from 1820 and put much effort in rebuilding the city after the Fire of Moscow (1812).
 In 1829 he founded a committee aimed at the protection of prisoners and supported Friedrich Joseph Haass.

 In the late 1830s Golitsyn fell seriously ill and from 1838 he received medical treatment for the urolithiasis.
 On 16 April 1841 Golitsyn received the title of Serene Prince for his great merits.
 He died in Paris on 27 March 1844, a few months before the 25th anniversary of his service as Governor of Moscow.